-Allergic reactions are one reason a dog might bite his paws.
-Animals, like people, can get contact dermatitis.
-This is an irritation on the skin that results from contact with chemicals, such as soap or pesticides.
+Allergic reactions are 1 reason a dog might bite his paws.
+Animals, like people, can get contact dermatitis, an irritation on the skin that results from contact with chemicals such as soap or pesticides.

-Although more rare, dogs can also have allergic reactions from ingredients in their food.
+Dogs may also have allergic reactions to ingredients in their food.
 Environmental allergens, like mold or mildew, can also cause an allergic reaction that could affect your dog’s skin.
-When the skin becomes irritated due to an allergen, your dog will lick and bite the skin; because his paws are easily accessible, these are commonly chewed on.
+When the skin becomes irritated, your dog will lick and bite the skin; because his paws are easily accessible, these are commonly chewed on.

-Here is a quick video from Fiona Caldwell, DVM, that discusses how allergies are a common medical reason behind dogs that bite their paws:
+Here is a quick video from Dr. Fiona Caldwell, DVM, that discusses how allergies are a common medical reason behind dogs biting their paws:

 Dry skin can be as uncomfortable for a dog as it is for a human.

 The dry air that comes with winter can cause your dog’s skin to dry out.
-If your dog’s diet does not contain enough fatty acids, which help to moisturize and protect his skin, that could be a cause of dryness.
+If your dog’s diet does not contain enough fatty acids that help moisturize and protect his skin, that could be a cause of dryness.

 Your dog may also bite at his paw if he is in pain.
-A cut, a thorn or splinter, or rocks stuck in the pads of his foot are among the common causes of pain in a dog’s foot.
-Your dog is trying to remove the foreign object or to alleviate the pain of a wound.
+A cut, thorn or splinter, or even rocks stuck in the pads of his foot, are common causes of pain.
+Your dog is trying to remove the foreign object or alleviate the pain of a wound.

 Boredom or Anxiety